CarloBu/flymebaby-react/README.md

 The frontend communicates with a custom Python backend endpoint:

+### Wrangler Worker

+Also I deployed a wrangler worker to prevent the free Render server from sleeping.
+The worker is configured using `wrangler.toml` and performs periodic health checks on the backend.

 ### Backend (Python Flask)

 The backend is built with Flask and provides a real-time flight search API using Server-Sent Events (SSE).
 The backend repository is available at [flymebaby-python](https://github.com/CarloBu/flymebaby-python).